 The board believes all of its non-executive directors act independently of, and effectively monitor and oversee the actions of, management.
 Based on our categorical independence standards, at its meeting held in early 2024, the nominating and governance committee made a preliminary assessment of the independence of the directors and based on such assessment made a recommendation to our board regarding their independence.
 Some of our directors are members of our exchanges, which provides them with access to our markets, lower trading fees, the ability to vote on certain matters relating to the operation of our open outcry markets and, for members of CME, the ability to elect six of our directors.
 Directors who are members of our exchanges may make payments directly to us or indirectly to us through our clearing firms in connection with their trading activity on an exchange.
 Such directors also may be customers of our cash markets.
 To ensure that such payments do not exceed the monetary thresholds set forth in the listing standards of Nasdaq, the nominating and governance committee reviewed the trading activities of the directors and their affiliated clearing firms, relationships with our exchanges and other payment activities as part of its independence determination.
-The nominating and governance committee and the board noted that all payments relating to trading fees were mode in the ordinary sources of our business. were on terms consistent with those prevailing at the time for corresponding transactions by similarly situated unrelated third parties and all but one were under the applicable payment thresholds.
-The board near has also adopted a conflict of interest policy to address any potential conflicts that may arise in relation to a board member's participation in our markets.
+The nominating and governance committee and the board noted that all payments relating to trading fees were made in the ordinary course of our business, were on terms consistent with those prevailing at the time for corresponding transactions by similarly situated unrelated third parties and all but one were under the applicable payment thresholds.
+The board has also adopted a conflict of interest policy to address any potential conflicts that may arise in relation to a board member's participation in our markets.

-After considering information provided by our current directors in our annual questionnaires, the payments made to us relating to trading activities, as well as additional information gathered by our Corporate Secretary's Office, the nominating and governance committee recommended, and the board determined, that all current directors be classified as independent, except for: (i) Mr. Duffy, based on his employment relationship with CME Group; and (iii) Mr. Durkin, based on his prior employment relationship with CME Group; and (iii) Mr. Durkin, based on his prior employment relationship with CME Group; and (iii) Mr. Durkin, will continue to be classified as non-independent because of his prior employment relationship with CME Group.
-(2024).
+After considering information provided by our current directors in our annual questionnaires, the payments made to us relating to trading activities, as well as additional information gathered by our Corporate Secretary's Office, the nominating and governance committee recommended, and the board determined, that all current directors be classified as independent, except for: (i) Mr. Duffy, based on his employment relationship with CME Group; (ii) Mr. Durkin, based on his prior employment relationship with CME Group; and (iii) Mr. Dennis, based on the amount of payments made to us by his employer, ABN AMRO Clearing USA LLC, which exceeded 5% of our consolidated gross revenues.
+Mr. Durkin will continue to be classified as non-independent because of his prior employment relationship with CME Group until he passes the three-year look back period (September 30, 2024).